Isaac and Ishmael: Production

 The third season premiere for The West Wing, the first part of the two-parter "Manchester," was originally scheduled for September 26.
 The episode had already been completed by the time the September 11 attacks took place.
 A week before the scheduled premiere, showrunner Aaron Sorkin started writing "Isaac and Ishmael;" he convinced the network, NBC, to show a rerun on September 26, "Isaac and Ishmael" on October 3, and part one of "Manchester" on October 10.
 The New York Times described NBC's decision to show the rerun after it had already widely promoted "Manchester" as "a $10 million act of largess."

 "Isaac and Ishmael" had the quickest production turnaround for a West Wing episode.
 Many elements typical of West Wing episodes do not show up in the episode: there are two plotlines instead of the usual four, there is less snappy back-and-forth dialogue, and characters are largely confined to one of two rooms, eschewing the "walk and talk."
-Only one previous West Wing storyline, the attempted assassination of Bartlet in "What Kind of Day Has It Been," is referenced.
+Only one previous West Wing storyline, the attempted assassination of Charles Young in "What Kind of Day Has It Been," is referenced.

 Themes

 The September 11 attacks are never directly referenced in this or any other episode of The West Wing.
 Discussions of "Islamic terrorism" act as euphemism for the attacks.

 A succession of characters take the role of "teacher" or "lecturer" in the cafeteria scene, giving long explanations of the nature of terrorism and the ways the United States should respond.
 Some characters, during their time as metaphorical teacher, seem to support specific real-world government policies.
-Lyman's and Sam Seaborn's explanations—Lyman comparing the terrorists to the Ku Klux Klan and Seaborn comparing the Taliban to the Nazis—echo the George W. Bush administration's reasoning for invading Afghanistan.
+Lyman's and Toby Ziegler's explanations—Lyman comparing the terrorists to the Ku Klux Klan and Ziegler comparing the Taliban to the Nazis—echo the George W. Bush administration's reasoning for invading Afghanistan.
 C. J. Cregg, by arguing for phone tapping and increased intelligence funding, is implicitly supporting the real-world Patriot Act.

 For most of the episode, Leo McGarry is depicted as angry, paranoid, and racist; this is at odds with his usual characterization as cool-headed and straightforward.
 Sorkin intended it as a depiction of how easily people are "pushed right over the line of racism."